-The cooler weather that fall brings is a welcome relief from Florida's hot summers.
-Temperatures are pleasant both day and night so Floridians and visitors alike take to the streets in November for a variety of fall events and festivals.
+Florida temperatures are pleasant both day and night in the fall, so locals and visitors take to the streets in November for a variety of events and activities.
 The state's theme parks don't usually get too crowded until Thanksgiving and offer many opportunities to kick off the Christmas holidays.
-Remember to bring jackets, comfortable walking shoes, and sunscreen, which is a year-round necessity in Florida—the sun can be intense enough to burn even in November.
+November brings diverse events from beautiful tree and light displays to an international food festival filled with the finest chocolates, cheeses, and chefs.

-Live musical performances, visiting chefs, and food and beverage seminars combine to make this festival a perfect event for foodies.
-It usually runs the entire month of October into the middle of November.
+Visiting chefs, global food seminars, and live music make this festival a perfect event for foodies.
+In 2019, it runs from August 29 to November 23 at Epcot World Showcase in Orlando.
 You'll find international cuisines from African to Sushi at 35 kiosks at the Global Marketplace.
-Attend seven diverse cheese seminars to learn about European and domestic cheeses, plus wine and ale pairings, and meet celebrity chefs from around the world.
+Attend a variety of cheese seminars and meet celebrity chefs from around the world.

-On select nights in November and December, the Magic Kingdom re-opens after regular park hours from 7:00 until midnight for the special holiday event, Mickey's Very Merry Christmas Party.
-The theme park celebrates with fireworks, parades, sweet holiday treats, special stage shows, and plenty of Disney fun for the whole family.
-Special tickets are required.
+On select nights in November and December, Magic Kingdom Park at Walt Disney World near Orlando re-opens after regular hours from 7 p.m. until midnight for the holiday event, Mickey's Very Merry Christmas Party.
+The theme park celebrates with fireworks, parades, sweet holiday treats, special stage shows, and plenty of family fun.

-This two-day event is usually held on the first weekend in November in the historic town of Apalachicola.
-The festival features delicious local seafood, arts and crafts, and seafood-related events, including oyster-eating and oyster-shucking contests, blue crab races, and a 5k redfish run.
-This popular event has been held for more than 50 years and attracts tens of thousands of visitors to Battery Park at the mouth of the Apalachicola River.
+This two-day event on November 1 and 2, 2019, takes over the historic town of Apalachicola, an approximately hour-and-a-half drive from Tallahassee.
+The festival features delicious local seafood, arts and crafts, live music, and seafood-related events, including oyster-eating and oyster-shucking contests and a 5K redfish run.
+This popular event attracts tens of thousands of visitors to Battery Park at the mouth of the Apalachicola River.

-From mid-November through the end of January, from dusk until dawn, the Nights of Lights festival turns the town of St. Augustine into a dazzling holiday display.
-Millions of tiny white lights twinkle everywhere in the downtown historic district.
-Businesses and restaurants stay open late, and trains and trolleys offer tours.
+From November 23, 2019, through January 31, 2020, the Nights of Lights festival turns the town of St. Augustine—nearly two hours by car from Orlando—into a dazzling holiday display About 3 million tiny white lights twinkle everywhere in the downtown historic district.
+Businesses and restaurants stay open late, and trains and trolleys offer tours for the season.
 The festival traces its origins to the Spanish tradition of displaying white candles in windows during the winter holidays.

-Every year in mid-November, the Orlando Museum of Art is transformed into a winter wonderland filled with sparkling trees and lavish holiday decor.
-The Festival of Trees event showcases designer-curated Christmas trees and wreaths, along with a gingerbread village and table-top displays available for purchase.
-Special programs include musical performances, a glamorous gala night, activities for kids, and a day designed for seniors.
+Every year, the Orlando Museum of Art is transformed into a winter wonderland filled with sparkling trees and lavish holiday decor.
+The Festival of Trees event from November 14 to 24, 2019, showcases designer-curated Christmas trees and wreaths, along with a gingerbread village and table-top displays for purchase.
+Special programs include musical performances, a gala night, activities for kids, and entertainment for all ages.